-TLTI and Gananoque deliver a variety of program options for the community, including registered programs that run over a set number of weeks, and drop-in programs which do not require registration.
+TLTI delivers a variety of program options for the community, including registered programs that run over a set number of weeks, and drop-in programs which do not require registration.
+At present, Gananoque does not directly deliver any programming.

 Both municipalities also assist in facilitating the delivery of a wide range of sports and community-focused programs run by user groups - through the use of municipal-owned facilities and spaces (including libraries), program support offered by Gananoque and TLTI Recreation staff, and publicizing programs.